Louisiana Republicans take aim at gun, transgender bills in veto override session

 “The real test of Republican strength will not just be the session call, it will be their ability to actually stick together to override the governor’s vetoes,” said Republican state Sen. Conrad Appel.

-Although the concealed carry permit law and the ban on transgender athletes enjoy broad popular support in Louisiana and sailed through the Legislature on bipartisan, veto-proof margins, political operatives in the Pelican State sounded doubtful Monday about the chances for overriding those bills.
+Although the concealed carry permit law and the ban on transgender athletes enjoy broad popular support in Louisiana and sailed through the Legislature on bipartisan, veto-proof margins, political operatives sounded doubtful Monday about the chances for overriding those bills.

 “We’ve gotten our members very involved, but unfortunately we’re hearing about a lot of shenanigans afoot in Louisiana,” said Brendan Boudreau, a spokesman with the National Association for Gun Rights, a supporter of the concealed-carry legislation.